thisiscap/Notes/mac-os/job-bag-workflow/readme.md

 ### How to use it

-1. In `Finder`, select the client folder
-2. Right click and select `New Job Bag`
+1. Right click on a client folder and select `New Job Bag` (near the bottom)
-3. Enter the name for the new job bag folder in the prompt
+2. Enter the name for the new job bag folder in the prompt that appears
-4. Feel smug :smirk:
+3. Feel smug :smirk:

 ### Setup (only needs doing once)